This post may contain affiliate links. Please read our disclosure policy.

 Pounding steak

-Place a sheet of plastic wrap on top of the steak and pound the meat evenly throughout until it is about 1/4 inch in thickness.
-Slice off uneven ends.
-This will help once you start rolling.
+Place a sheet of plastic wrap on top of the steak and pound the meat evenly throughout until it is about 1/4 inch thick.
+And finally, square up the edges to create a uniform rectangle.
+Scroll down to watch the recipe video.

 Season with your choice of BBQ or steak seasoning.
 I used Dad’s All Purpose rub which is perfect for steak, brisket and anything beef.